magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-32805-->

 *  Shoppers are now redirected to the shopping cart page instead of the product page when they try to update the mini cart for an order that contains deleted items.
-Previously, shoppers were redirected o the product page.
+Previously, shoppers were redirected to the product page.

 <!--- MC-39581-->

-*  Changes to the billing address form on the checkout payment step are discarded if the update button was not pressed and a customer moved back to the shipping step.
+*  Magento now discards changes to the billing address form on the checkout payment step if the shopper fails to click the **Update** button and returned to the shipping step.

 <!--- MC-39517-->